lispysnake/serpent/README.md

     dub build --parallel -c demo -b release --compiler=ldc2

+Note you will need to have `serpent-support` built in a directory parallel to this checkout.
+This is a bit janky but we're focusing more on code right now than the runtime support project.
+Building it will enable components such as bgfx.

 ## Modifications

 Please note any modifications must be hygienic - compiling with neither